 - Understanding Sex, Gender Expression, and Gender Identity

 - Resources and Conclusion

 Safe Zone training lasts 3 hours, and is suitable for students, staff, and faculty.
-It will help you become a better ally for the lesbian, gay, bisexual, and transgender (LGBT) community.
-At the end of the training, participants are given a colorful Safe Zone logo in order to visibly demonstrate their support for the LGBT community.
+It will help you become a better ally for the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community.
+At the end of the training, participants are given a colorful Safe Zone logo in order to visibly demonstrate their support for the LGBTQ community.
 We hope you will join us!

-The Safe Zone mission is to promote an environment where the lesbian, gay, bisexual, and transgender (LGBT) community and their allies flourish intellectually, socially, and emotionally.
+The Safe Zone mission is to promote an environment where the lesbian, gay, bisexual, transgender, and queer community and their allies flourish intellectually, socially, and emotionally.
 Towards this end, we envision the program as a visible network of allies who support each other and support individual LGBTQ people.
 We hope to build a climate where everyone feels safe and accepted.